sider/sider-docs/docs/troubleshooting.md

 If you are using private dependencies via a package manager (e.g. npm), you need extra steps.
 See ["Private Dependencies"](./advanced-settings/private-dependencies.md) for more details.

+## Too many issues detected

+The maximum number of issues is limited to **50,000** per analysis tool.
+If it exceeds the limitation, no issues are displayed.
+Here are the recommended ways to prevent such a problem:

+- Ignore needless files for analysis via the [`ignore`](./getting-started/custom-configuration.md#ignore) option of `sider.yml`
+- Narrow target files via a tool-specific option of `sider.yml` (e.g. [`linter.eslint.target`](./tools/javascript/eslint.md#target))
+- Ignore needless files via a tool-specific feature (e.g. [`ignorePatterns`](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) of ESLint)
+- Configure `sider.yml` or an analysis tool to fit your project, e.g.
+  - setting [`linter.code_sniffer.standard`](./tools/php/code-sniffer.md#standard) of `sider.yml`
+  - adding a tool plugin such as [`eslint-config-prettier`](https://www.npmjs.com/package/eslint-config-prettier)
+  - and so on...